Project Lifecycle - The Waterfall

 Unfortunately for some, not everything ends well sometimes.

-Maybe you have a standup desk
+Maybe you have a standup desk that is just to big to

 enter the room and can’t be disassembled, or maybe your new bed doesn’t